chinenual/synergize/docs/tuning.md

 from whatever was defined in that middle 12 notes (i.e. C3 is C4/2, A3 is A4/2, C2 is C4/4)
 and octaves above are octave multiples (C5 is C4\*2, C6 is C4\*4).

-So, even if you are using a scale with fewer than 12 notes, the Synergy will always repeat the pattern every 12 keys.
+So, even if you are using a scale with fewer or more than 12 notes, the Synergy will always repeat the pattern every 12 keys.
 Use a KBM file to select a subset of notes for scales longer than 12 notes, or to specify how to reuse/repeat notes for scales with fewer than 12.